-A: We have registered \$9,700,000,000 in shares of our common stock, in any combination of Class T shares, Class S shares, Class D shares and Class I shares, to be sold in our primary offering and up to \$300,000,000 in shares to be sold pursuant to our distribution reinvestment plan.
+A: We have registered \$4,000,000,000 in shares of our common stock, in any combination of Class T shares, Class S shares, Class D shares and Class I shares, to be sold in our primary offering and up to \$1,000,000,000 in shares to be sold pursuant to our distribution reinvestment plan.
 It is our intent, however, to conduct a continuous offering for an indefinite period of time, by filing for additional offerings of our shares, subject to regulatory approval and continued compliance with the rules and regulations of the Securities and Exchange Commission (the "SEC") and applicable state laws.
-This offering will terminate no later than June 2, 2023 unless extended in accordance with applicable SEC rules.
-We reserve the right to terminate our public offering at any time and to extend our offering term to the extent permissible under applicable law.